 - Gracefully handle errors — ”What did I do wrong?
 What are the consequences?
 What should I do now?”
 Switching context to Google for solutions is stressful.

 - Solve for the journey; not the stop.
 Engagement brings users back.
 When users come back, trust increases.
-Increase in trust leads to (repeated) conversion(s).
+An increase in trust leads to (repeated) conversion(s).

 - What does a customer lose by leaving?
 What does a customer gain by staying?
 These are the best use-cases.